 A poet often suspects instinctively what impasses may exist in their writing.
 As their guide, I draw this out, while also giving each person a heightened sense of their individual strengths.
 Poet-identified concerns become opportunities for confidence.
 If appropriate, I do encourage risk outside of comfort zones, but I also emphasize that this field of creativity is a home for all kinds of work.
 An inclusive community is vital.

-A gauge of success for me as a mentor is to see poets thrive.
+Success for me as a mentor is to see poets thrive.
 Students I’ve taught at Carleton University had the experience of public readings and seemed to genuinely appreciate their work being received in this way, and many past students have since received acclaim for their work.
-My involvement with Ottawa Supportive Housing and Mental Health Services’ “Footprints to Recovery” program for people living with mental illness was astounding.
-I witnessed a poet transform to find strengthened autonomy, transitioning from working in a place of fear to one of confidence.
+My involvement with Ottawa Supportive Housing and Mental Health Services’ “Footprints to Recovery” program for people living with mental illness was exhilarating and rewarding.
+I saw an aspiring poet transform to find strengthened autonomy, transitioning from working in a place of fear to one of confidence.
 Her writing did refine over the course of twelve weeks, but it was the remarkable change in her sense of self and her new found value in and respect for her creative process that affected me most.
 The program culminated with this poet reading, chapbook in hand, at a fundraiser in front of 200 people.
 Shortly after, she received her first acceptance to a publication.
-A poet flourishing in their uniqueness is my motivation and my reward.

 For more information on the mentoring and editing services I provide, please see The Poetry Lab page where you can find three packages reflecting three levels of engagement.